eric/pilfer/README.md

 ![Pilfer Profile.png](http://cl.ly/image/2a1d332M2w05/Pilfer%20Profile.png)

-Take a look at some [Pilfer profiles of the the Bundler API site][bundler-pilfer].
+Take a look at some [Pilfer profiles of the Bundler API site][bundler-pilfer].

 ## Installation